- Master's Degree in Management with a specialized graduate certificate in Diversity from Cambridge College in May 1999.

 Top Challenges Facing CPS today

-A. Continue to Improve our Middle Schools
+Continue to Improve our Middle Schools

-C. Closing the Achievement Gap
+Closing the Achievement Gap

-One issue that is unacceptable to me is that fact we have made so little progress in closing the achievement gap.
+One issue that is unacceptable to me is that fact we have not made progress in closing the achievement gap.
 The performance of our students at greatest social and economic risk continues to fall below the rest of the student population.
 These include families who live in poverty, in socially vulnerable family settings, in homes where they are not yet English speakers, or who are homeless or transient and do not remain long in one place.
 This is a statewide problem, not just for Cambridge, but we have done so much as a district and as a city to welcome and serve high risk students and families that we want to protect our investment in our community by ensuring that we have high expectations for success for all our students.
 The school committee and the Superintendent need to create a real “sense of urgency” not panic and a plan to end this disparity.
 MCAS results show that little progress has been made and no internal benchmarks have even been established.
-With the recent work with our professional development and curriculum development, I am encouraged that we are making progress.
+With the recent work with our professional development, curriculum development, and district framework plan, I am encouraged that we are making progress.

 Evaluation of the Innovation Agenda (IA)